Context Is Essential To Software Design

 It also makes it hard to scale, at least for SQL.
 SQL servers aren’t known for scaling horizontally and there is only so much a single server is going to be able to do.
 Having lots of JOINs makes it hard to split tables into their own databases since you can’t run a JOIN query across multiple servers.
 It also makes it hard to shard the database since you have to make sure all the data you need to join is on the same shard.

 That being said, making sure all your data is independent has its own issues.
 Aside from having the performance overhead of making more queries, you also have to deal with more development overhead in managing all the independent data sources.

 There isn’t a right answer here.
-Doing what’s “best” is dependant on what kind of software you’re building and who you’re building it for.
-There are tradeoffs with every approach.
+Doing what’s “best” is dependent on what kind of software you’re building and who you’re building it for.
+There are trade-offs with every approach.
 You can’t simply pick something because everyone else considers it a best practice.
 Your unique situation has to be accounted for.
 Every design decision has to have a real justification, not just because it is so.